RAVE Group

 Build your own research area and let people come to you over time

-Popular areas are exciting and potentially more-impactful, but also more-competitive and so much higher risk
+Already-popular areas are exciting and potentially more impactful, but also more competitive and are much higher risk

-Ask questions others are incentivized not to ask --- makes your work unique and important, avoid competing with heavily-resources industry labs
+Ask questions others are incentivized not to ask --- makes your work unique and important, avoid competing with heavily-resourced industry labs

 First think long-term and big picture --- choose problems that might become popular 2-4 years from now (and motivate it really well)